 Williams donated the design, which was brought to life when the original St. Jude building was constructed in 1962.

 The original hospital was not just a haven of hope for its 126 patients but also the first fully integrated children's hospital in the South.
-It was also the beginning of research breakthroughs that came from the hospital’s labs and corridors at a time when children diagnosed with cancer faced a virtual death sentence.
+In addition, it was the beginning of research breakthroughs that came from the labs and corridors at a time when children diagnosed with cancer faced a virtual death sentence.

 As St. Jude honors Black History Month, we have Williams to thank for laying the foundation to a successful and lifesaving hospital.